Navigate Stages of a Business Process Flow

 Figure 4

 Note: Regarding the Microsoft Tooling, the functionality of their BPF form designer seems a bit limited.
 For example, in the peer branch containing the condition ‘Not Rejected’, it was necessary to duplicate the ‘Final Steps’ stage.
-Also, there can only be one final stage or every branch needs there own final stage as shown in Figure 5.
+Additionally, there can only be one final stage, or each branch needs its own final stage, as shown in Figure 5.

 (It’s necessary to use the ‘Connector’ option to join conditions and branches together.)